CianMRoche/AstroWiki/Definitions/Object Types.md

 - PULSAting Radio source
 - highly magnetized rotating neutron star that emits EM radiation out of its magnetic poles
 - [[Spectra#RadioSource|Radio source]] (galactic and extragalactic)

+## Neutron stars

+- Do we have a good idea for what the mass evolution looks like?
+Maybe no?
+- We dont see lots of neutron star merger/collisions?
+Neutron stars dont have enough mass to dynamically "sink" to the center as black holes do.
+We expect BHs to merge in centers of galaxies but NSs to stay "out" and therefore have a lower chance of intercating